Essential Nutrients for Hydroponic Gardening Success

 Role in Plant Growth

-Potassium regulates various metabolic processes, including photosynthesis, nutrient uptake, and enzyme activation.
-It's key for water and nutrient movement in plants.
+Potassium helps regulate photosynthesis, nutrient transport, and enzyme activation.
+It's vital for water regulation and disease resistance.

 Signs of Deficiency or Excess

-• Deficiency: Browning or yellowing of leaf edges, weak stems.
+- Deficiency: Yellowing or browning of leaf edges, weak stems.

-• Excess: Can cause calcium and magnesium deficiencies.
+- Excess: Can cause deficiencies in calcium and magnesium.

 4. Calcium (Ca)